 — Institute of Contemporary Art Chattanooga continues its exhibition "When the World's On Fire" by artist Kevin McNamee-Tweed at the UTC Fine Arts Center, 752 Vine St. The exhibition features more than 40 new ceramic paintings and other works by McNamee-Tweed.
 The exhibition will run through Oct.
 21. The gallery is free and open to the public.
 Gallery hours are 10 a.m.-4 p.m.
 Monday-Friday and noon-4 p.m.
 Saturday.
 Learn more at icachatt.org.

-— Barrelhouse Ballroom, 1501 Long St., will have two shows this weekend.
+— Barrelhouse Ballroom, 1501 Long St., will have multiple shows through the weekend.
+At 8 p.m.
+Wednesday, Peachtree Entertainment will present Uncle Lucius with Lew Card; tickets cost $17 in advance or $22 the day of show.
+At 8 p.m.
+Thursday, Gyasi with Red Pawn will perform; tickets cost $15 in advance or $20 the day of show.
 At 9 p.m.
-Friday, Peachtree Entertainment will present Lakeview with Rowdy Henson; tickets cost $15 in advance or $18 the day of show.
+Friday, Electric Six with The Surfrajettes will perform; tickets cost $18 in advance or $20 the day of show.
 At 9 p.m.
-Saturday, Kings of Queen with The Essentials will perform; tickets cost $22 in advance or $25 the day of show.
+Saturday, Interstellar Echoes, a Pink Floyd tribute band, will perform; tickets cost $20 in advance or $25 the day of show.
+At 8 p.m.
+Sunday, Daniel Donato will perform "Cosmic Country;" tickets cost $20 in advance or $25 the day of show.
 Learn more at barrelhouseballroom.com.

 OUT & ABOUT